THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.

 You can divide up the year into three segments, each one bookended by the week-long intensive trainings.
 These retreats are where you will receive the bulk of your training from Mark and where Mark will be preparing you for the next phase of the training.
 Though we do record sections of the training by audio and video for you to review afterward, missing even one will severely hamper your learning process.
 You are expected to attend every one.

 After the retreats, there will be one-hour online group meetings with Mark each month to discuss teaching topics and for the group to ask questions.
-You’ll be encouraged to meet with your fellow student-teachers–both through the trainings’ member-only website and directly–to discuss homework assignments and issues that come up in your own teaching: a support group that will hopefully last much longer than the training.
+You’ll be encouraged to meet with your fellow student-teachers–both through the trainings’ member-only classroom and directly–to discuss homework assignments and issues that come up in your own teaching: a support group that will hopefully last much longer than the training.
 As for those homework assignments, below is a general timeline of the homework assignments to help you better gauge the workload.

 Pre-Workshop